For 1st and 2nd years

 Each student's performance should be evaluated in four areas: 1) quality of the written proposal, 2) quality of the oral presentation, 3) defense of the proposal, and 4) general knowledge of computational biology, their Approach, and their Biological Specialty.
 Each faculty examiner will be asked to fill out a form providing a numerical assessment of the performance in the four areas on a 1 to 9 scale according to the NIH scale (1 = superlative to 9 = unacceptable).

 This is the outcome for most students.
 It can represent a range from absolutely stellar performance to a good, generally solid one.
 It is appropriate to give a pass when the performance is good, but not perfect, and perhaps was not all that the examiners think the student might be capable of doing.
 All four aspects listed above should come into play in the discussion, and a very strong performance in one area may serve to offset a weak performance in another area.

-Every BGS PhD and combined degree student is required to complete an Individual Development Plan (IDP) on an annual basis.
+Every BGS PhD and Combined Degree student is required to complete an Individual Development Plan (IDP) on an annual basis.
 An IDP is intended to help in the design of, and measurement of progress in, training.
 It is also intended to help in identifying short- and long-term objectives and relevant development activities.
-Each student should use the IDP that aligns with his or her progress in the PhD program and status as a PhD or combined degree student.
-The IDP is due August 1 of each year for GCB students.
+Each student should use the IDP that aligns with his or her progress in the PhD program and status as a PhD or Combined Degree student.
+The IDP is due August 1 of each year.

 GCB IDP schedule: